AryaJohary/AryaJohary/README.md

 ###

 <p align="left">Hi, I'm Arya Kumar Johary, a Java developer passionate about turning ideas into reality with clean, scalable code.
-I'm pursuing a B.Tech in Computer Science Engineering at UEM, Jaipur, and have honed my skills in Java, JSP, MySQL, React.js, Node.js, and Unity.<br><br>I enjoy working on projects from start to finish, focusing on user experience and high-performance development.
+I'm pursuing a B.Tech in Computer Science Engineering at UEM, Jaipur, and have honed my skills in Java, Spring Boot, Hibernate, MySQL and MongoDB.<br><br>I enjoy working on projects from start to finish, focusing on user experience and high-performance development.
 I'm always eager to innovate and connect with the tech community on GitHub and LinkedIn.</p>

 ###